 The CCT is a first line of defense, alerting you to potential unseen issues in your heat transfer systems and helping you prevent contamination from occurring.
-Your equipment does not be disassembled and plant down-time is minimized, generally to a fraction of the downtime incurred by other testing methods.
+With no equipment disassembly needed and plant down-time being minimized, leading to a fraction of the downtime incurred by other testing methods.

 Why test a heat exchanger?
 What are the benefits?

-Plate, shell and tube, and tubular heat exchangers use one fluid to heat or cool another fluid indirectly without mixing the two fluids, the fluids should never come in contact with each other.
+Plate, shell and tube, and corrugated tube heat exchangers use one fluid to heat or cool another fluid indirectly without mixing the two fluids; the fluids should never come in contact with each other.
 Visit our informational videos to better understand the operation of a heat exchanger.

 A heat exchanger can develop internal or external leaks.
 If external, the leaks are evident immediately as you will see fluid leaking to the ground.
-However, internal leaks usually gradually develop over time and give no visual indication at the heat exchanger that they even exist.
+However, internal leaks tend to gradually develop over time and give no visual indication at the heat exchanger that they even exist.

 - There is no predicting when a leak may develop internally.
-Internal defects are classified as mechanical or corrosion or more commonly known as cracks and pinholes.
+Internal defects are classified as mechanical or corrosion and are more commonly known as cracks and pinholes.

 - The safest way to safeguard against defects and cross contamination is proactive maintenance and testing.
 Implementing the Thermaline CCT program is the most comprehensive and cost effective testing program on the market today.
 No testing program will stop a defect but with scheduled testing you can quickly identify a problem and address it before an insurmountable problem develops.